daimajia/AnimationEasingFunctions/README.md

 #### Tips

-If you encounter exceptions suce as `ClassNotFoundExceptions` ([#4](https://github.com/daimajia/AnimationEasingFunctions/issues/4)), please add the following to your `proguard-project.txt`:
+If you encounter exceptions such as `ClassNotFoundExceptions` ([#4](https://github.com/daimajia/AnimationEasingFunctions/issues/4)), please add the following to your `proguard-project.txt`:

 ```
 -keep class com.daimajia.easing.** { *; }